yabeda-rb/yabeda-puma-plugin/README.md

 ###### Silencing logs

-You can silence the Prometheus exporter's logs via an environment variable:
+You can silence the Prometheus exporter's logs:

 ```ruby
 # config/puma.rb